nickh-dev/Wordpress-with-Ansible/README.md

 4. Add your private key in the main directory with your project.

 # To run the playbook you need to type:
-sudo ansible-playbook <name of your playbook> -i <nameOfYourHostDirectory/hosts>
+sudo ansible-playbook <nameOfYourPlaybook> -i <nameOfYourHostDirectory/hosts>